UCSD-SUMS/constitution/constitution.md

 * Lead the planning and execution of all events.
   * Establish a balance between academic, professional, and social events.
 * Chair events planning meetings.
-* Lead the completion of room reservations, food orders, Triton Activities Planners (TAPs), and Post Event Evaluation Forms (PEEFs).
+* Lead the completion of room reservations, food orders, and relevant event forms.
-* Assist the Vice President External with event volunteer sheets.
-* Assist the Treasurer with fundraiser logistics.
+* Coordinate with the Secretary on scheduling the events.

 ### Workshops Chair

 The Workshops Chair must:

 * Organize all workshops as a presenter or as a host to another presenter.
+* Regularly monitor Lightning Talk signups, and lead the planning and execution of Lightning Talks.
-* If an Integration is scheduled, lead the creation of Integration Bee integrals and solutions.
+* If an Integration Bee is scheduled, lead the creation of Integration Bee integrals and solutions.
-* Assist the Events Chair with workshop logistics.
+* Coordinate with the Secretary on scheduling the events.

 ### Publicity Chair